zephraph/notes/Projects/Pre-publish plugin.md

 }
 ```

 All kinds of fun things happening here.
-I imagine that `r.label` is some sort of enum.
+I'm going to ignore most of this given that the last part (`case 2`) seems like what I want.
+It's calling `apiRequest` with a `POST` and some data.